 Fortunately, Android also supports adding tabs dynamically at runtime.
+However, doing it well requires a bit of work.

 Adding tabs dynamically at runtime works much like the compile-time tabs shown above, except you use a different flavor of setContent(), one that takes a TabHost.TabContentFactory instance.
 This is just a callback that will be invoked - you provide an implementation of createTabContent() and use it to build and return the View that becomes the content of the tab.